 Angel fish, parrotfish, puffers, snappers, barracuda, eels and enormous green turtles glide past you in the clear water.

-I was nervous to swim with sharks, but they ignored us completely.
+We swam around the sharks, relieved they ignored us completely.
 My husband held my hand and didn’t let go the entire time we were snorkeling.
-The romance was not lost on me.

 Afternoon: Swim at Secret Beach

-A visit to not-so-secret Secret Beach is also a must on this Belize honeymoon itinerary.
+A visit to not-so-secret Secret Beach is also a must-do on this Belize honeymoon itinerary.
 It’s a 15 minute golf cart drive away from Las Terrazas.